rabobank-nederland/omnikassa-sdk-doc/README.md

 In addition to receiving notifications about the status of an order, it is also possible to request the status of an order at any time.

+> Order statuses are guaranteed to remain available for 24 hours after the order reaches a final status.
+>
+> The endpoint should only be used in rare cases where a webhook notification has not been received.
+For monitoring status changes, it is mandatory to use the webhook mechanism provided.
+Polling this endpoint for status updates is explicitly prohibited.
+>
+> Rabo Smart Pay reserves the right to rate limit or disable this endpoint entirely if it is used in a manner inconsistent with its intended purpose.
+>
+> Please note: This endpoint is currently unavailable in the SANDBOX environment.

 Given an `Endpoint` ([Creating endpoint](#creating-endpoint)) and an omnikassaOrderId, we can retrieve the details of an order as follows:

 **Java**